 On appointment, new Directors follow an induction programme, which includes an induction meeting with the Clerk to the Board of Directors to understand their roles and responsibilities and how the Board and its Committees operate.
-There is a meeting with the Chair and Principal to understand the key issues affecting the UTC and a tour of the UTC and personal reading of key documents and information.
+There is also a meeting with the Chair and the Principal/CEO to understand the key issues affecting the UTC and a tour of the UTC and personal reading of key documents and information.